Fasteners

 carousel systems

 An automated assembly system that combines the features of dial and in-line index systems.
-Carousel systems make it possible to increase the production of complex parts.
+Carousel systems make it possible to produce complex parts efficiently.

-An arrangement of workstations structured around the design of similar processes.
+An arrangement of workstations structured around a stage of a manufacturing process.
 Cells encourage smooth part flows and use space efficiently.

 chassis

-The frame of a machine.
+A rectangular frame on which robots are mounted beside a conveyer on in-line index and carousel systems.
 The chassis of an automated assembly machine holds tooling and keeps workstations together.

 clamps

-A workholding device that holds a tool or workpiece in place.
+A workholding device with jaws that holds a tool or workpiece in place.
 Clamps hold an object by using inward pressure by tightening.

 conditioning

-A process that prepares the surface of a part for subsequent operations, including adhesive bonding.
+A process that prepares the surface of a part for subsequent operations, such as adhesive bonding.
 Conditioning creates a rough surface on adherents that makes the adhesive bond more effective.

 conveyors